Amanda J Edwin, Educator & Parent Coach

 Hello!
 I am a Trinidadian – Canadian living in Kitchener, ON Canada.
-I share a home with my husband of 28 years, three adult children, and three fur-babies.
-Quite the household!
+I have been married for almost 30 years and have three adult children, so we are almost empty-nesters.

 Education was my chosen career, and I have been an educator for over 30 years.
 Believe it or not, I still teach and I am loving every minute.
 About 10 years ago, I began another career journey into the legal world to become a licensed Paralegal, but that’s another story.
 Today, I manage both careers alongside each other.

 Education has been my life since I was seventeen years old.
 I grew to love the profession that quickly became my vocation.
 Until recently, I did not realize that my true motivation as a teacher was my students.
 They inspired me to be a better teacher, a better role model, more creative, more sensitive, and an advocate for them.